Freight transport statistics

 Goods loaded are those goods placed on a road vehicle, a railway vehicle or a merchant ship for dispatch by road, rail or sea.
 The weight of goods transported by rail and inland waterways is the gross-gross weight.
 This includes the total weight of the goods, packaging, and the tare weight of the container, swap-body and pallets containing goods; in the case of rail freight transport, it also includes road goods vehicles that are carried by rail.
 By contrast, the weight measured for maritime and road freight transport is the gross weight (in other words, excluding the tare weight of the container).

-Rail freight data are collected under the framework provided by Regulation 2016/2032 on rail transport statistics.
+Rail freight data are collected under the framework provided by Regulation (EU) No 2018/643 recast of Regulation (EU) No 2016/2032 on rail transport statistics.
 The data are collected for a quarterly frequency (usually limited to larger enterprises) and for an annual frequency (covering enterprises of all sizes).
 Statistics for rail freight are not available for Malta and Cyprus (or Iceland) as they do not have a railway infrastructure.
 Rail statistics are also collected every five years in relation to a regional analysis (NUTS level 2).

 Aside from the mandatory collection of data based on legal acts, Eurostat also collects rail transport statistics through a voluntary data collection exercise.
 The questionnaire used for this exercise provides information in relation to railway transport infrastructure, equipment, enterprises, traffic and train movements.